gunnarahlberg/elm-faq/index.md

 [elm-hot-loader](https://github.com/fluxxu/elm-hot-loader) (for use with webpack), or [devd](https://github.com/cortesi/devd).

-The 0.17.1 release of Elm is reputed to fix this problem; elm-reactor serves resources such as CSS and HTML files correctly again.
+The 0.17.1 release of Elm fixes this problem; elm-reactor serves resources such as CSS and HTML files correctly again.

 ## Footnotes